An Efficient Representation for Filtrations of Simplicial Complexes: Critical Simplex Diagram

 \subsubsection{Access Filtration Value}

 Given a simplex $\sigma$ of $K$ we want to access its filtration value $f(\sigma)$.
 We observe that $f(\sigma)$ is the minimal filtration value of the nodes in $A_\sigma$ since the filtration function is monotone w.r.t.\ inclusion.
 Hence, accessing the filtration value of $\sigma$ reduces to computing $A_\sigma$.
-Therefore, the filtration of a simplex can be determined in time $\mathcal{O}(d_\sigma\Psi\log \Psi)$.
+Therefore, the filtration value of a simplex can be determined in time $\mathcal{O}(d_\sigma\Psi\log \Psi)$.

 For example, consider the $\CSD$ in Figure~\ref{fig:CSDExample}.
 We have to find the filtration value of $\sigma=[134]$ in the complex of Figure~\ref{fig:SimplicialComplexExample}.
 We see that $A_1\cap A_3 \cap A_4=\{(3,1),(5,1)\}$.
 This means that the filtration value of the triangle is $f([134])=\min\ (3,5)=3$.
-Finally, we note that through the filtration query, we are also able to decide if a simplex is critical in the complex.
-This new query, denoted by \texttt{is\_critical}, will be used later for performing other operations.
+Finally, we note that the filtration query allows to decide if a simplex is critical in the complex since {a simplex is critical iff $|A_{\sigma}|=1$ and the star tree corresponding to the label in $A_{\sigma}$ has exactly $d_\sigma+1$ nodes. } This new query is denoted by \texttt{is\_critical}.